digitalbazaar/eslint-config-digitalbazaar/README.md

 ## eslint-config-digitalbazaar

-This package provides Digital Bazaar's .eslintrc.js as an extensible shared config.
+This package provides Digital Bazaar's eslint rules as a set of extendable shared configs.

-## Usage
-We only export one config that can be used to extend your root .eslintrc.js
+We have 3 rule sets currently:
+1. eslint-config-digitalbazaar - our base rules for both node and the browser.
+2. eslint-config-digitalbazaar/vue - our rules for vue projects and browser only.
+3. eslint-config-digitalbazaar/jsdoc - our rules for jsdoc for both node and the browser.

 ## Installation